Pigmice2733/peregrine-frontend/docs/docs.md

 ## `GET`

-Anyone can view the schema for a specific year's game
+Anyone can view the standard schema for a specific year's game

 ### Response